China Mobile Games Booming As 3G Wireless Networks Expand

-Mobile gaming in China is fast becoming the entertainment of choice.
-In a country where mobile phone growth has increased from 370 million to 670 million people in only four years, is it any wonder that in 2008 33 million Chinese (an increase of 37% from the previous year) are using their cell phones for mobile entertainment?
+In a country where mobile phone growth has increased from 370 million to over 900 million people in only six years, is it any wonder that in 2008 33 million Chinese (an increase of 37% from the previous year) use their cell phones for mobile entertainment?

 Students– 24 years and younger–comprise the majority of this burgeoning $13 billion market with 7 billion young people considered “active” gamers.

-Earlier this year, the Chinese government issued 3G licenses to China Mobile, China Unicom and China Telecom, China’s three main operators, enabling wireless networks in China to offer more engaging mobile entertainment.
+Earlier this year, the Chinese government issued 3G licenses to China Mobile, China Unicom and China Telecom, the countries three main operators, enabling wireless networks in China to offer more engaging mobile entertainment.

 If the mobile phone growth rate of over 20% per year continues, as it most likely will, the Chinese will continue dominating the mobile game market.